-- In new build projects ABB shall stipulate with the customer that no asbestos materials shall be present on board the vessel or used. - In respect of each contract, the LBU asks the ship owner or shipyard on the likely presence of asbestos and its location. - All ABB engineers and any contract staff are briefed on what to look for in terms of possible asbestos materials and what action to take if they suspect that they are at risk. - ABB engineers and contractors have the correct PPE in case they need to use it.
+- In new build projects ABB shall stipulate with the customer that no asbestos materials shall be present on board the vessel or used. - In respect of each contract, the LBL asks the ship owner or shipyard on the likely presence of asbestos and its location - All ABB engineers and any contract staff are briefed on what to look for in terms of possible asbestos materials and what action to take if they suspect that they are at risk. - ABB engineers and contractors have the correct PPE in case they need to use it.

 All incidents, unsafe conditions, unsafe behaviors and near misses must be reported to the applicable database.
-See ABB standard GISA 01.05A22.